 If you rely on batteries to power your RV while boondocking or dry-camping, a battery monitoring system is an essential piece of equipment.
-Most RVs don't come with one.
-This article includes my top picks for RV battery monitoring systems in 2018-2019.
+Most RVs don’t come with one.
+Here are my top picks for RV battery monitoring systems in 2019-2020.

 With many battery monitoring systems (BMS) out there to choose from, which one should you buy?

 Battery monitoring systems have evolved quite a bit over the last few years.
 The most popular BMS units have very modern displays, Bluetooth and WiFi capabilities.
 Their firmware is even updated regularly via a mobile app.

 Are older units still worth buying?
 Sure they are if integration and modern asthetics aren’t important to you.
 Despite their solid battery monitoring features, older battery monitors without these modern features are not the first choice of today’s DIY RVer.

 Without a battery monitoring system there’s no way for you to know the status of your batteries.